 – They couldn’t stand by to let their granddaughter be raised by her mother

-Shortly thereafter Robert & Victoria retained our firm to bring a Ramsey County third-party/grandparent custody claim in the city of St. Paul.
-We filed the necessary motions to secure a temporary order that allowed Robert & Victoria to resume visitation with the child (Erin had cut them off when she was served with the custody papers).
+Shortly thereafter Robert and Victoria retained our firm to bring a Ramsey County third-party/grandparent custody claim in the city of St. Paul.
+We filed the necessary motions to secure a temporary order that allowed Robert and Victoria to resume visitation with the child (Erin had cut them off when she was served with the custody papers).
 Thereafter we had a Guardian ad Litem appointed who supported a 2nd temporary order to reverse temporary custody to our clients.

 As such we readied for trial.
-We prepared Robert & Victoria to testify.
+We prepared Robert and Victoria to testify.
 We identified what other witnesses we wanted to call.
 We compiled all of the documents that we wanted the judge to review in an exhibit book.
 We knew our file inside and out.
 We were ready to cross-exam any witness including Erin.
 And we made sure to keep close tabs on any developments and the positions of a guardian ad litem so that we could address any late-breaking concerns.

 The matter went to trial before a judge.
 It took three days for all of the testimony to be heard and all exhibits to be submitted.
-90 days after submitting post-trial arguments and proposed orders, the judge issued the custody decree that gave Robert & Victoria sole legal custody and sole physical custody of their granddaughter.
+90 days after submitting post-trial arguments and proposed orders, the judge issued the custody decree that gave Robert and Victoria sole legal custody and sole physical custody of their granddaughter.
 It also outlined specific requirements on Erin and her supervised parenting time, so that the child could be protected while still benefiting from seeing Erin.
-That was 2011 when that decree was issued.
-Robert & Victoria and their granddaughter continue to thrive happily to this day.
+That was when that decree was issued.
+Robert and Victoria and their granddaughter continue to thrive happily to this day.